CompVis/stable-diffusion/README.md

 ## Changes

-* v1.08 (??
-August 2022)
+* v1.08 (24 August 2022)
    * Escape single quotes on the dream> command before trying to parse.
 This avoids parse errors.
-   * Removed instruction to install Python3.8 as first step in Windows installed.
+   * Removed instruction to get Python3.8 as first step in Windows install.
-     Turns out that anaconda3 does it for you!
+     Anaconda3 does it for you.
+   * Added bounds checks for numeric arguments that could cause crashes.
+   * Cleaned up the copyright and license agreement files.

 * v1.07 (23 August 2022)
    * Image filenames will now never fill gaps in the sequence, but will be assigned the